 Unfortunately, injured workers often find that there are too many forms and appointments to keep up with and keep track of.
 The stress of dealing with an injury and illness while trying to navigate the complicated Workers’ Compensation system often leads to employees failing to properly fill out key pieces of paperwork or missing crucial deadlines.

-What Benefits Might I be Eligible to Receive?
+What Benefits Might I Be Eligible to Receive in Benton County?

 Often workers who have been injured while they are at work are concerned with what types of benefits and payments they can receive for their injury.
 Under the Arkansas Workers’ Compensation system there are generally three types of benefits that an injured worker is entitled to receive.